Cascading-Ninja-YouTube/The-Atom/README.md

 # The-Atom
-#d loading animation made from scratch using official Three.js library.
+3d loading animation made from scratch using official Three.js library.
 No external models used.